 What is a Tiny House?
 Introducing the Tiny House Movement

-With UK house prices and sales losing momentum amid Brexit uncertainty, trends focused around alternative, more affordable housing are on the rise and the Tiny House Movement is one to watch.
+With UK house price uncertainty, particularly for first time buyers, trends focused around alternative, more affordable housing are on the rise and the Tiny House Movement is interesting to watch.

-The movement, which originally gained popularity across the pond, is both architectural and social in its promotion of a simpler life in a smaller space.
+The movement, which originally gained popularity in the US, is both architectural and social in its promotion of a simpler life in a smaller space.
 A growing trend for those wanting a more modest and less cluttered lifestyle, the Tiny House Movement champions financial prudence and shared community experiences.
 It is also economically safe and reflects a shift in consumerism-driven mindsets.
 The trend has already inspired Netflix’s latest hit, Tiny House Nation, which sees renovation experts travel across America to help people design and construct their own tiny house in the smallest of spaces.
-According to Tiny House Nation, size doesn't matter, it is creativity that counts.
+According to Tiny House Nation, size doesn’t matter, it is creativity that counts.
+Plankbridge shepherd’s huts have appeared in several books and websites in the USA.

 What is a Tiny House exactly?